 I am an experienced and enthusiastic communicator that shares the realities of science in an engaging and interactive way.
-Through over 50 presentations in Australia and abroad, I have developed a reputation as a influential speaker, suitable for large professional events, primary school graduations and anything in between.
+Through over 50 presentations in Australia and abroad, I have developed a reputation as an influential speaker, suitable for large professional events, primary school graduations and anything in between.

 - Invited speaker, Victorian Government Medical Research Report Launch, Creating a Healthy Future, 2021.

 - Keynote, 2019 Tournament of Minds, Victorian State Final (Attendance of 1000+).

 - Keynote, 2018 La Trobe University Postgraduate Expo.